-Biodegradable means completely breaks down and returns to nature, decomposing into elements found in nature within a reasonably short period of time after customary disposal.
+Biodegradable products completely break down and return to the earth, decomposing into elements found in nature within a reasonably short period of time after disposal.
 Compostable products are similar to biodegradable ones, but when they break down, they turn into humus, which provides valuable nutrients to the soil.
 The important distinction between biodegradable and compostable products is that the resulting humus is safe and a valuable nutrient to soil.
 The humus is tested for heavy metal content and must meet US and Canadian stated levels in order to be considered compostable.

 Ask your printer about the availability of soy or vegetable-based inks.
 These inks use less petroleum and are more easily de-inked in the recycling process so are good to make use of if available.

-Try to choose something you will re-use if you need to re-ship the materials, such as wooden crates, cloth or foam ends.
+Try to choose something you will re-use if you need to re-ship the materials, such as cloth, wooden crates or foam ends.
 If you will not be re-shipping, choose a recyclable alternative, such as paper or biodegradable packing peanuts.
-Avoid polystyrene.
+Avoid Styrofoam.